William Wei: 2006–2008: Happy Sunday

-2009–10: Slowly Wait, William Wei, The Fleeing of a Two-Legged Bookcase
+2009–2010: Slowly Wait, William Wei, The Fleeing of a Two-Legged Bookcase

 In 2009, Wei decided to sign a record deal with Linfair Records.
 Wei released his first EP on 13 March 2009, titled Slowly Wait (慢慢等).
 It consists of two tracks 'Slowly Wait' (慢慢等) and Good Weather (好天氣).
 Both songs were fan favourites from StreetVoice.
 He began promoting his EP by touring 14 live houses in Taiwan.
 Wei also launched WeiTV, a parody channel on YouTube, to promote his first EP.
 Subsequently, Wei released his first self-titled debut studio album (韋禮安同名創作專輯) on 4 June 2010.
 The album was a commercial success and was the seventh best selling album on the major online bookstore (博客來) in 2010.
 A 'Night' edition of the album was released on 17 August 2010 and was limited to 5,000 copies worldwide.
 The second hit, Because of Love (因為愛), charted 13th on the overall KKBOX digital music chart in 2010.

 Wei's debut album received positive reviews from the critics.
 It was selected as one of the top 10 mandarin albums in 2010 by the Chinese Musicians' Association and Hit FM.
 Wei received nominations 4 different categories in the prestigious 22nd Golden Melody Awards.
 The album was nominated for Best Mandarin Album and lead single, 'Have or Have Not' (有沒有) earned Wei a nomination for Best Composer.
 Wei was also nominated for Best Mandarin Male Singer and eventually won Best New Artist.
 Wei held his first nationwide concert tour, The Fleeing of a Two-Legged Bookcase (兩腳書櫥的逃亡), on 18 September 2010 at the Taipei International Convention Center to a crowd of 3000.
 He covered songs from his debut album and some of his all-time favourite songs by other artistes.
 The concert was recorded for live release.
 The Fleeing of a Two-Legged Bookcase was later held in Taichung on 25 September 2010.

-2011: Military service

-Wei was conscripted for mandatory military service in late 2010.
-He served as the ambassador for the anti-drug campaign during his military service.
-During this period, Wei continued to write songs in preparation for his second studio album.
-Wei completed his 13-month military service and was discharged on 25 December 2011.